grauho/duplicateImageFinder/README.md

 Please report any bugs along with pertinent environmental information to the bugs section of this repository.
 Feature suggestions or requests are not bugs.

+## Known Bugs
+* If using the MagickCore API ImageMagick doesn't seem to free all of its allocated resources at program termination.
+This is worth keeping in mind if using a resource analyzer such as valgrind.

+* Non-image or invalid files are assigned a dummy fingerprint of zero and thus are all considered matches for each other.
+This will be addressed in future.

 # Authors
     Grauho <grauho@proton.me>